- Off road parking

 This compact Aberfoyle self-catering apartment is situated on the top floor of a former Victorian hotel, opposite the famous Rob Roy legendary "poker" oak tree, on the edge of the village of Aberfoyle, within the Loch Lomond and Trossachs National Park.
 This cosy Aberfoyle self-catering apartment has a wonderfully Scottish feel to it, carpeted in Black Watch tartan, and comfortably furnished and well equipped to provide a convenient holiday home for exploring the National Park.
 From your Aberfoyle self-catering apartment you can take a bike ride along Route 7, taking you through Queen Elizabeth Forest Park, or, there are wonderful walks straight from this Aberfoyle self-catering apartment, following the Trossachs Trail through forest parkland or the Menteith Hills.
 This is an ideal holiday location to explore Loch Lomond and the surrounding area with good local transport links.

 Electric storage heating and wall-mounted convector heaters with electric fire.
-Electric oven and hob, microwave, fridge, washer/dryer, TV with Freeview, DVD.
+Electric oven and hob, microwave, fridge, washer/dryer, TV with Freeview, DVD, WiFi.
 Power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 2 cars on a first come, first served basis, additional free parking in village.
 Sorry, no pets and no smoking.
-Shop, pub, post office, bank & zip wire tree top adventure course are all a few minutes' walk away.
+Shop, pub, post office, bank and zip wire tree top adventure course are all a few minutes' walk away.
 Note: Access to accommodation is via an internal staircase.
 There is a coombed ceiling in one of the bedrooms and the sitting room.
 Note: Due to the coombed ceilings, the accommodation will be compact when fully occupied.

 About the location